Dundee: Education

-Schools

 Schools in Dundee have a pupil enrolment of over 20,300.
 There are 37 primary state schools and 8 secondary state schools in the city.
 There are 11 primary and 2 secondary Roman Catholic denominational schools which, as in the rest of Scotland, are open to children of all denominations.
 The remainder are non-denominational.
 There is also one specialist school that caters for pupils with learning difficulties aged between five and 18 from Dundee and the surrounding area.

 Dundee has one independent school, the High School of Dundee, which was founded in the 13th century by the Abbot and monks of Lindores Abbey.
 The current building was designed by George Angus in a Greek Revival style and built in 1832–34.
 Notable students in the early modern period included Thomas Thomson, Hector Boece, and the brothers James, John and Robert Wedderburn who were the authors of The Gude and Godlie Ballatis, used early in the Scottish Reformation as a vehicle to spread Protestant theology.
 According to Blind Harry's largely apocryphal work The Actes and Deidis of the Illustre and Vallyeant Campioun Schir William Wallace, William Wallace was also educated in Dundee.